jaffamonkey/hugo-theme-sam/content/test-engineering.md

 > **Importantly, all tests of all kinds should evolve constantly, or they are most likely useless**

-And remember .... developers is our friends_
+_And remember .... developers are our friends_